SwissDataScienceCenter/spamphibian/README.md

 - `GITLAB_TOKEN`: The token to use to authenticate with the GitLab instance, which must have admin privileges.
 - `SLACK_WEBHOOK_URL`: The URL of the Slack webhook to use to send notifications.

 Install the dependencies in `requirements.txt` using `pip install -r requirements.txt`.
-Beware the requirement for `tensorflow-macos`; replace it with `tensorflow` for other platforms.

 A local Redis instance is required to run the service, which can be started using `docker run --env=ALLOW_EMPTY_PASSWORD=yes --runtime=runc -p 6379:6379 -d bitnami/redis:latest`, for example.